Keiko Fujimori: Congress of Peru (2006–2011)

 In September 2007, she organized demonstrations in support of her father, who was now being judged for his previous crimes.
 She told the press that she was confident of his acquittal because "there is no hard evidence."
 Fujimori insisted that her father was unaware of the crimes committed by Montesinos and other public functionaries.
 In December, the ex-president received his first guilty verdict and was convicted of participating in acts of corruption, murder, human rights abuses, and other charges.
 His daughter considered the ruling an "injustice", the result of "political and judicial persecution", saying that the Peruvian judiciary "inspires no confidence."
 The next year, she said that if she was elected president, she would "not hesitate" to use her presidential pardon power on her own father.

 On 13 January 2008, Fujimori announced the creation of a new political party, Fuerza 2011, that would nominate a candidate for 2011.
 It would nominate her if her father was blocked from running by the law.
 Other Fujimorista organizations, such as Cambio 90 and New Majority, decided to maintain their organizational independence.

 In April 2009, Alberto was convicted for another time, this time sentenced for 25 years of prison for crimes against humanity, specifically referring to various massacres, which left 25 people in total dead.
 Before the ruling, Fujimori had organized another demonstration that had managed to obtain the attendance of 10,000 people, where she challenged the existence of any evidence against her father.
 She attributed the ruling to "vengeance" against "the best president that we have ever had in the country."
 In an opinion poll taken at the time, 70% of the population believed that the ex-president was guilty, while just 27% believed he was innocent.
 At the same time, when asked whether they would support him for president, between 19 and 21% said that they would if he were allowed to run.

-Fujimori was criticized for absent from 500 sessions of Congress, according to the publication La República.
+Fujimori was criticized for being absent from 500 sessions of Congress, according to the publication La República.
 During this time, she gave birth to two daughters and needed to take maternity leave.
-Furthermore, she was outside of the country for a total of 223 days between August 2006 and 2010, being her primary trip destinations Chile (5 times) and the United States (10 times), where she spent almost 100 days between January and May 2008 finishing her master's degree in Columbia University.
+Furthermore, she was outside of the country for a total of 223 days between August 2006 and 2010, with her primary trip destinations being Chile (5 times) and the United States (10 times), where she spent almost 100 days between January and May 2008 finishing her master's degree in Columbia University.
 According to the same publication, of the 42 sessions of the commission on the economy in which she was a member, she was only present for 7.